Borkhausenia fuscescens

-Borkhausenia fuscescens is a moth of the family Oecophoridae.
+Borkhausenia fuscescens, commonly known as the Small Dingy Tubic is a moth of the family Oecophoridae.
 It is found in Europe.

 The wingspan is 7–12 mm.
 The head is rather dark fuscous, face whitish-fuscous.
 Forewings light fuscous, coarsely irrorated with dark fuscous; stigmata large, dark fuscous, first discal before plical.
 Hindwings are grey.
 The moth flies from July to August depending on the location.

 The larvae feed on a wide range of dried plant matter such as dead leaves and birds' nests.